danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 **Mind wandering** often led to zoning out and forgetting the pattern altogether.

-**Knowing when to stop** required setting a timer, but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.
+**Knowing when to stop** required a timer, but even the "When Timer Ends" tones that sounded like they should be calming — Slow Rise, Dreamer — still jolted me out of whatever calm I'd built.

 After running into all these frictions, I realized I needed a bare-bones tool that would:
 - Guide me through 5.5-second breaths with voice prompts
 - Keep me on track without counting
 - End sessions gently, not abruptly

 That was it.
 Nothing more.

-Since I couldn't find it, I decided to build it.
+And the cue had to be spoken words — "Breathe in", "Breathe out", "All done" — not a tone I'd have to interpret.
+I couldn't find something like this so decided to build it.

 ## Building My Own

-I opened VS Code, created a new project, and asked my AI assistant to help me put together something simple and mobile-friendly.
+I opened VS Code, created a new project, and asked my AI assistant (at the time, one of the free models via VSCode Copilot) to help me put together something simple and mobile-friendly.
 No frameworks, no accounts, no backend.
 Just vanilla JavaScript and CSS.
 Here's the prompt I used:

 <aside class="markdown-memory-lane">
 Help me think about how I could use vanilla web tech for building the following web app, which will be deployed to github pages because it shouldn't require an application server: